 The announcement from DESNZ on 16 March 2026 confirmed two things.
 First, the government intends to change the regulations that currently prevent plug-in solar from being connected to the UK grid.
 Second, it will work “at pace” with regulators and industry to finalise the technical standards.
 The full statement is available at the GOV.UK energy security announcement.

 What the announcement is not: a law change.
-The wiring regulations update (Amendment 4) is confirmed for 15 April 2026, but the product standard that will certify specific plug-in solar kits for the UK market has not yet been published.
+BS 7671 Amendment 4 was published and took effect on 15 April 2026, but the product standard that will certify specific plug-in solar kits for the UK market has not yet been published.
 That is expected around July 2026.

 The decision rests substantially on a safety study commissioned from Arceio Limited in October 2025 (contract value: £80,309, award notice).
 That study examined the risks of plug-in solar on UK ring-main circuits and apparently concluded the risks are manageable with appropriate product standards.
 The findings are expected to be published alongside or before the final regulations.

-The regulatory timeline is now clear: BS 7671 Amendment 4 publishes on 15 April 2026 (confirmed by the IET and BSI on 15 January 2026).
-The BSI product standard for plug-in solar devices is expected around July 2026.
+The regulatory timeline is now clear.
+BS 7671 Amendment 4 took effect on 15 April 2026 (confirmed by the IET and BSI on 15 January 2026).
+The BSI product standard for plug-in solar devices is still expected around July 2026.
 That July date comes from industry bodies, not DESNZ, so treat it as a working estimate for the product standard specifically.

 Plug-in solar is part of the government’s Clean Power 2030 Action Plan and Solar Roadmap, which target 47 GW of solar capacity by 2030.
 It will not get there alone, but removing barriers for renters and flat owners opens a market of millions of households that rooftop solar cannot reach.